Shubhank101/iOSAndroidChaosOverFlow/_posts/2016-05-26-hello-android.md

 tags : [intro, beginner, android, tutorial]
 ---

+# Part 1 - Theoritical And Best practices for Android

 > This is a general summarized version of our take on explaining Android development for you.
-Its by no means a complete and extensive tutorial that covers everything.
+Its by no means a complete topic that covers everything.
 This is to give you a good grasp of things of the framework, best practices used by us and generally a simple tutorial after which you are ready to take on any topic you are interested in Android :)

 # What is Android?